bananaml/banana-cli/README.md

 ```bash
 banana dev
 ```
-The dev server expects you to have an environment that runs a jupyter notebook with `jupyter notebook`
+The dev server expects you to already have jupyter notebook installed, runnable with `jupyter notebook`

 ## Hot-Reload Dev Server